adidas/api-guidelines/execution/choosing-fields-and-embedded-resoruces.md

 ```

 ## Embedded Resources
-Similarly to the the `fields` query parameter, every request that might result into a response containing related embedded resource representations **SHOULD** implement the `embedded` query parameter.
-If, provided the value of the `embedded` query parameter **MUST** be comma-separated list of relation identifiers.
+Similarly to the `fields` query parameter, every request that might result in a response containing related embedded resource representations **SHOULD** implement the `embedded` query parameter.
+If, provided the value of the `embedded` query parameter **MUST** be a comma-separated list of relation identifiers.

 Upon receiving such a request, in the event of a 2xx response, the service **SHOULD** respond with a message that "embeds" (see HAL `_embedded` field) only the related resources specified in the `embedded` parameter.

 #### Example
-Embed only information about the Author of an Order resource, we are not interested in Items that are in this order.
+Embed only information about the Author of an Order resource.
+We are not interested in Items that are in this order.

 HTTP Request